Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I got that we can control the order and way data merges by using different reducers like the default 'operator.add' or a custom 'sorting_reducer'.

 I learned how parallel execution, synchronization and state management work in LangGraph.
+Also, I used the TAVILY platform to use an api key from there.

 Changes: